William Richard Basham

 William Richard Basham, M.D.
 (1804–1877) was an English physician.

-Life
+Biography

 Basham was born at Diss, Norfolk, England.
 He was at first placed in a banking house, but entered as a student at Westminster Hospital in 1831.
 In 1833, he went to Edinburgh, and took his M.D. degree in the following year.
 After this he made a voyage to China, where, in a skirmish on the Canton River, he received a wound in the leg.
 In 1843, he was appointed physician to the Westminster Hospital, and he devoted himself to the school, giving lectures on medicine until 1871.

 Works

 He was a specialist in dropsy and renal disease, and wrote on these subjects.
 The illustrations in his works were from his own pencil.
 He was the author of: